zalando/riptide/docs/resilience.md

 # Resilience

-This document aims to provide a convenient overview of all resilience patterns that are supported by Riptide:
+This document aims to provide a convenient overview of all resilience patterns that are supported by Riptide.
+A complete example configuration can be found [here](https://github.com/zalando/riptide/tree/master/riptide-spring-boot-starter#configuration).

 ## Bulkheads